p2rkw/xf86-input-mtrack/README.md

 Integer value.
 Defaults to 70.

 ---
-#### Zones
+#### Zones<a name="Zones"></a>
+Divide the touchpad into "zones".
+Clicking the integrated button in one of these zones will send the button event configured for ZoneButton1, ZoneButton2, or ZoneButton3.
+The driver will only add zones for the ZoneButton values that are enabled.
+The zone splitting start from the left using the smallest ZoneButton# value.
+So enabling only ZoneButton2 and ZoneButton3 will create two zones, the left one for ZoneButton2 and the right one for ZoneButton3.

 **[ButtonZonesEnable](#ButtonZonesEnable)**<a name="ButtonZonesEnable"></a>
 Whether or not to enable button zones.
 If button zones are enabled then the trackpad will be split into one, two, or three vertical zones.
-Clicking the integrated button in one of these zones will send the button event for ZoneButton1, ZoneButton2, or ZoneButton3.
-The driver will only add zones for the ZoneButton values that are enabled.
-The zone splitting start from the left using the smallest ZoneButton value.
-So setting ZoneButton1 to 0 and enabling the other two will create two zones, one for ZoneButton2 and one for ZoneButton3.
 Boolean value.
 Defaults to false.

 **[ZoneButton1](#ZoneButton1)**<a name="ZoneButton1"></a>